Vehicles of Faith: G1-Monads

 Emily Dickinson, 1891

-The elements of willingness-PH7 had certain functions and properties when looked at purely through the lens of willingness, and these remain relevant and cannot be violated.
+The elements of willingness-PH7 have certain functions and properties when looked at purely through the lens of willingness.
+These original properties remain relevant.

 However, the present context is different.
-The lens has changed from «being willing» generally to «attempting the impossible».
-Suddenly, these willingness elements are about instilling hope and they can be better labeled as vehicles of faith.
+The lens has changed from «being willing» generally to becoming involved specifically to «attempt the impossible».
+Suddenly, these willingness elements become about instilling hope, and this suggests their labelling as vehicles of faith.

 To instil hope in yourself or another, you must recognize that even the smallest amount of positivity can kick-start benefits.
-There is faith not only that this hope will be justified, but also faith in oneself so that others, who are involved and all too aware of the difficulty of the challenge, are encouraged.
+There is faith not only that this hope will be justified, but also faith in oneself so that others, all too aware of the difficulty of the challenge, are encouraged.

-In a structural hierarchy, the grouping of 1 level leads to 7 monads.
+In a structural hierarchy, the grouping of 1 level generates 7 monads.
 As a taxonomic principle, monads require a qualifier that fits with Trying-G1.
-Confidently is provisionally proposed as the g1-qualifier, meaning displaying a positivity that shows there will be no holding back and counters external negativity.
+Confidently is provisionally proposed as the g1-qualifier, meaning displaying a positivity that counters any negativity and indicates there will be no holding back.

-Note: This assignation means that all 28 groups in this structural hierarchy will possess a foundation of confidence.
+Note: This assignation means that all 28 components of this structural hierarchy necessarily include a bottom g1 level and need to be grounded in confidence.

-The function of the monads is proposed as: to activate in a person a readiness to engage with whatever challenges present.
+The function of instilling hope is proposed as: to activate in a person a readiness to engage with whatever challenges present.

-Requirements: The energy to make the effort and a basic confidence.
+Requirements: Hope must generate both energy and confidence to make the effort.
 Without energy, nothing is possible and without a degree of confidence, nothing will happen.
-All vehicles of hope and faith benefit from encouragement.
+All vehicles of faith benefit from encouragement and can be disrupted by discouragement flowing internally from moods and dysphoric emotions.

 Dysfunction presents here as a defeatist attitude, leading to a half-heartedness which does not raise hopes much if at all.